(Panama City, Boquete, Boca Chica)

 Established by Tollef B. Mönniche in 1922, purchased by Alfred Collins in 1957, and developed and currently operated by members of the Collins family, Finca Lerida is one of Boquete’s oldest and most traditional Coffee Estates.
 Located in the Highlands of Boquete, at an altitude of 5,500 feet, on the foothills of the Baru Volcano, with its deep rich volcanic soil, this beautiful and traditional coffee estate offers optimum conditions for growing premium mountain coffee.
 The ample rainfall and sunny, dry harvesting season promotes ideal production of this Arabica.
 Mr. Mönniche designed and constructed the first “beneficio”, processing plant, functioning with water and by gravity, and designed and patented a coffee siphon which would be used in “beneficios” throughout Central America and other countries in the world.
 Lerida´s owner guided coffee tour takes you from the plantation through the process, from the cultivation through to the roasting and brewing processes.

-Feel the adrenaline course through your body on a full day shared excursion white water rafting trip down Chiriqui Viejo river (class II-III).
 This section of the Viejo is a fun ride where plenty of high and deep wave trains provide continuous excitement.
 Ranked as a class II with several class III rapids, the Sabo section is also a great place for bird watching.
 Kingfishers, Cormorants, and Egrets are common sights down the Sabo section of the Rio Chiriqui Viejo.
 This less technical section is great for beginners looking for excitement.
-Please note that there is a minimum age of 8 years old to do this activity.
 Transportation to and from Boquete as well as rafting equipment, English speaking guides and lunch is included.
 Please note that water levels may vary depending on rainfall.

 It's an early start this morning (approx.6am) as you will get to hike the Baru Volcano on a shared guided excursion today.
 Enjoy a lovely drive uphill to the Volcan Baru National Park Ranger Station and from there you will start the challenging hike to the highest point of Panama.
 While hiking up the volcano, you will encounter 6 different climate zones: humid mountain forest, low humid mountain forest, low humid mountain rainforest, mountain rainforest, very humid mountain rainforest and pre-mountain rainforest.
 The average annual temperatures vary between 20°C at the Park Ranger Station to under 10°C on the top of the volcano.
 Depending on your level of fitness you will reach the top between 4 and 6 hours later.
 Enjoy a picnic lunch at the summit and take in the great views - with good weather conditions, you will be able to see both oceans from the top of the volcano!